qqqstuv/Music-Mixer/README.md

   + "Crying" Aerosmith: 1-5-6-4
   + "So Sick" Neyo 6-4-1-5

 - Maybe extract the song partially and only try to merge part of it.
 - Song that have different ending/ different chord at the end

 #### Update on July 20,2018
 - Got a somewhat stable version working.
 Failed on "Con Mua Ngang Qua".
+Problem is that it doesnt match for the first half of the song because after the first verse, they took a bar off.
 - Maybe extract partially matching part of each chord.
 - TODO: optimize runtime in dbt
 - TODO: Adjust spectral balance in the final step

 #### Update on July 21, 2018
 - Need to fix audio produce no sound on give_your_heart_a_break and pay_phone
 - So Sick doesn't work

+#### Update on July 23, 2018
+- Maybe try to fix extraction for despacito

+#### Update on July 26, 2018
+- TODO: do the vocal alignment for apologize, despacito